pacificdragons/wp-fullcalendar/readme.txt

 ﻿=== WP FullCalendar ===
-Contributors: netweblogic, mikelynn
+Contributors: pxlite, msykes, mikelynn
-Tags: calendar, calendars, ~~jQuery calendar~~, ajax calendar, event calendars, events calendar Text Domain: wp-fullcalendar
+Tags: calendar, calendars, ajax calendar, event calendars, events calendar Text Domain: wp-fullcalendar
 Requires at least: 3.6
-Tested up to: 5.2
+Tested up to: 6.5
-Stable tag: 1.2
+Stable tag: 1.5

-~~Uses the jQuery FullCalendar plugin to create a stunning calendar view of events, posts and other custom post types~~
+Uses the FullCalendar library to create a stunning calendar view of events, posts and other custom post types

 == Description ==

 [FullCalendar](http://arshaw.com/fullcalendar/ "jQuery Calendar Plugin") is a free open source jQuery plugin by Adam Arshaw which generates a stunning calendar populated with your events.

-This plugin combines the power of FullCalendar 2.x and WordPress to present your posts or any other custom post type in a calendar format, which can be filtered by custom taxonomies such as categories and tags.
+This plugin combines the power of FullCalendar 3.x and WordPress to present your posts or any other custom post type in a calendar format, which can be filtered by custom taxonomies such as categories and tags.

 [Demo - See it in action](http://demo.wp-events-plugin.com/calendar/ "Events Manager Calendar Plugin")